Wendy Moten (album)

-Wendy Moten is the debut album by American R&B singer Wendy Moten, released in 1992.
+Wendy Moten is the debut album by the American R&B singer Wendy Moten, released in 1992.
 It features the single "Come In Out of the Rain", which, although a minor hit on the US Billboard Hot 100, was an Adult Contemporary smash, peaking at number 5.
-It had similar success in the UK Singles Chart, where it peaked at number 8 when released in 1994.
+It had similar success in the UK Singles Chart, where it peaked at number 8 when released two years after the US release.
 A second single from the album, "So Close to Love" also charted in the UK in 1994, peaking at number 35.

 Critical reception

 In a review for AllMusic, Steve Huey gave the album three out of five stars, saying that the album "displays a confident vocalist with a theatrical flair" and that "Moten is equally comfortable with urban R&B and smooth adult contemporary balladry, although her true affinity seems to be for the latter."

 Track listing

 Personnel and production

 As adapted from the album's liner notes: